Frugality is all about wasting nothing.

 1 -2 carrots, diced

 - Place ham bone in a large pot and cover with water.
 Bring to the boil and simmer for a couple of hours, skimming any scum from the surface every now and then.
 You may need to top up the water occasionally so that the bone is covered.
+If you use a slow cooker, cover with water and cook on low for 6 or so hours or high for 4.

 When I make this soup I use around 3 – 3 1/2 litres of water and a whole packet of split peas and I still think it’s pretty runny for my tastes.
 If the soup isn’t as thick as you would like it, just add more peas and cook until they are mush.
+If it’s too thick, add a little extra water.